Ore Dock Brewing Company: Location

 The brewery is located in a former automobile repair shop and the second floor of an adjoining building, which functions as a community and event space.
 Described by a Star Tribune journalist as "a loft space full of reclaimed barn wood," the spaces include material from the auto garage that inhabited the spaces before the brewery moved in.
 An upstairs community space, charged with putting on events that emphasize visual arts and musical acts, hosts fundraisers, lectures, weddings, private parties, and musical acts.

-In 2022, the brewing purchased an adjoining building at 214 South Front Street with the intent to demolish part of it, expand their indoor space and brewing capacity, and create a beer garden.
-The building was constructed in 1868 and had most recently been used as a pawn shop; it was condemned due to structural issues that emerged after an adjoining railroad bridge was removed in 2000.
+In 2022, the brewing purchased an adjoining building at 214 South Front Street with the intent to demolish part of it, expand their indoor space and brewing capacity, and create a patio space and year-round beer garden.
+The building was constructed in 1868 and had most recently been used as a pawn shop; it was condemned due to structural issues that emerged after an adjoining railroad trestle was removed in 2000.
 In September 2022, the state of Michigan provided $3.9 million to support the project through the Michigan Economic Development Corporation's Revitalization and Placemaking program.
 The building was demolished in April 2023, and construction began shortly after.
-The building, now named the Trestle and fashioned as a cocktail lounge, and beer garden opened in February 2025 in time for patrons to watch a local sled dog race pass by on an adjoining street.
+The beer garden and the building, named the Trestle and fashioned as a cocktail lounge, opened in February 2025 in time for patrons to watch a local sled dog race pass by on an adjoining street.
 They held a ribbon-cutting ceremony in the following month.